TedHusted/awake/awake.md/awake.md

 “We can’t bring the entire planet with us.
 So we recreated the essentials.
 And then some.”

 Venn leans against the railing.
 He gazes at the lush foliage of bioengineered trees.
-A few colonists were already walking the winding paths.
+A few colonists were already wandering the winding paths.
 “It’s beautiful,” he admits.
 “I wasn’t expecting so much … space.”

 Elara’s eyes locks on the far end of the atrium.
 A massive viewport reveals the distant glow of Othala’s star.
 Beyond it, the darkness of space stretches endlessly.
 “And that?” she asks.